< Best Battery Backpack Blowers — Reviewed & Ranked | BlowingYards

 Weight (with Battery)

-Battery backpack blowers weigh 15–29 lbs with battery installed.
-Generally lighter than gas when including fuel weight.
-Ergonomic frame design matters more with battery backpack blowers since battery weight is concentrated in the pack rather than distributed.
+Battery backpack blowers weigh 10–29 lbs with battery installed.
+Generally lighter than gas.
+Ergonomic frame design matters since battery weight is concentrated in the pack.
+Look for padded hip belts and ventilated back pads.

 Battery Backpack Blower FAQs